orbitalquark/textadept/doc/manual.md

   BSD, `⌥F9` on macOS, and `F12` in the terminal version.

-You can use the "Tools > Macros" menu to save the most recently recorded macro to a file, and load one for playback on demand.
+You can use the "Tools > Macros" menu to save the most recently recorded macro to a file, and to load one for playback on demand.

 ### Snippets

 Snippets are dynamic text templates that can be inserted into the buffer on demand.
-They can be composed of any combination of plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Lua and Shell code.
+They are composed of any combination of plain text, placeholders for interactive input, mirrors and transforms for interactive input, and arbitrary Lua and Shell code.
 Snippets eliminate the need for typing repetitive code constructs like class definitions, getters and setters, control structures, API